impres-lab/leafkin/README.md

 # leafkin - 1.0.0
 leafkin is an R package to perform the calculations required for kinematic analysis of monocot leaves.
-The R package is accompanied by a publication in Quantitative Plant Biology and can be found through the following DOI: XXXXXXXX
+The R package is accompanied by a publication in Quantitative Plant Biology and can be found through the following DOI: https://doi.org/10.1017/qpb.2020.3

 ## Abstract: